thewca/wca-regulations/wca-regulations_2012.md

 ## Article A: Speed Solving
 - A1) Attempts for events categorised under Speed Solving must abide by the following procedure.
+    - A1a) The organization team may enforce time limits for solves and/or rounds.
-    - A1a) The time limit per solve is 10 minutes, subject to change by the organisation team (which must be announced before the event).
-If announced before the event, cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
-The time elapsed in a solve declared a "DNF" counts towards the cumulative time limit.
-Time limits must not be changed after an event has begun.
-[NOTE: consider dividing this into multiple clauses.]
+    - A1a1) The default time limit per solve is 10 minutes, though the organization team may announce a higher/lower time limit.
+    - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
+The time elapsed in a "DNF" result counts towards the cumulative time limit.
+    - A1a3) For any round, time limits must be announced before the round begins must not be changed after it has begun.
-    - A1b) For time limits greater than 10 minutes, a stopwatch must be used, in addition to a Stackmat, for timekeeping.
+    - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used [NOTEL: The judge must use a stopwatch?
+While the competitor must use the Stackmat?] for timekeeping, in addition to a Stackmat.
 If the puzzle is solved within 10 minutes, the Stackmat time is the result; otherwise the stopwatch time is the result.
-    - A1c) A competitor participating in an event must be able to fulfil said event's requirements.
-Competitors competing with expectation of DNF may be disqualified from the event at the discretion of the Delegate.
+    - A1c) A competitor participating in an event must be able to fulfil the event's requirements.
+A competitor competing with expectation of a "DNF" result may be disqualified from the event at the discretion of the Delegate.
 - A2) Scrambling
-    - A2a) At the beginning of the event, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the competitors area until he is called to compete.
+    - A2a) When he is called to compete in a round, a competitor shall submit his puzzle, in its solved state, to the scrambler and wait in the competitors area until he is called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
     - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the the inspection phase begins.
     - A2d) When taking the puzzle from the scrambler, the judge does a quick general inspection of thorough scrambling of the puzzle.
 In case of doubt the judge contacts the scrambler for a detailed check.